jackmiras/malaco-script/README.md

 # Malaco Scrip - Ubuntu

-*This are a shell scrip written to install software on Ubuntu in a simpler way and hi is inspired on [Fedy](http://folkswithhats.org/).
-Fedy is a software built to easy install another software on Fedora.*
+*This are a shell scrip written to install software on Ubuntu in a simpler way, this script is also inspired on [Fedy](http://folkswithhats.org/) that is a software built to easy install another software on Fedora.*

-*The problem is that haven't used Fedora for almos 3 years and I really really enjoy the experience and the time saving that's provided by Fedy.
-With this in mind I've decided to write my own version of Fedy but focused on my needs and Ubuntu that is my current Linux distribution.*
+*The problem is that I haven't used Fedora for almos 3 years and I really really enjoy the experience and the time saving that's provided by Fedy.
+With this in mind I've decided to write my own version of Fedy but focused on my needs and on Ubuntu that is my current Linux distribution.*

 ## Software list: